Mercedes-Benz Stadium in Atlanta. Photo courtesy ACVB

 Top Places to Catch Georgia Sports with the Family

-Minor League Baseball Stadiums: Gwinnett, Rome, Augusta, Savannah
+Minor League Baseball Stadiums: Gwinnett, Rome, Augusta, Savannah, Macon

-Family- and budget-friendly minor league baseball in Georgia includes the Gwinnett Stripers and the Rome Braves (both affiliated with the Atlanta Braves); the Savannah Sand Gnats, affiliated with the New York Mets; and the Augusta GreenJackets, a San Francisco Giants farm club.
-Gwinnett, Rome and Augusta all feature modern ballparks, while Savannah welcomes visiting fans to the historic 1926 Historic Grayson Stadium set amid the trees covered in Spanish moss.
+Family- and budget-friendly minor league baseball in Georgia includes the Gwinnett Stripers, Augusta GreenJackets, and the Rome Braves (all affiliated with the Atlanta Braves).
+Gwinnett, Rome and Augusta all feature modern ballparks, while Savannah welcomes fans to watch the Savannah Bananas (in the Coastal Plain League) in the historic 1926 Historic Grayson Stadium set amid the trees covered in Spanish moss.
+Rival Coastal Plain League team the Macon Bacon welcome fans to historic Luther Williams Field, built in 1929.
 Minor league baseball stadiums are incredibly family-friendly, with lots of activities, games, promotions, packages and more.

 College football puts Georgia on everyone's mind with the Chick-fil-A College Football Hall of Fame.
 The 94,256-square-foot, state-of-the-art facility near Centennial Olympic Park features 30,000 square feet of exhibit space to showcase the game's outstanding athletes and coaches.

 Motorsports also are popular family-friendly events in Georgia.
 That's certainly the case at Atlanta Motor Speedway in Hampton, where tens of thousands of families flock to see NASCAR races.
 Along with many family-friendly ticket packages, kids 12 and under get special discounts.
 Michelin Raceway Road Atlanta in Braselton, where kids 12 and under are always free, showcases professional and amateur sports car and motorcycle racing in a unique family-friendly setting.